slbailey/Retrovue/docs/domain/VirtualAsset.md

 - [Asset](Asset.md) - Atomic unit of broadcastable content (what VirtualAssets contain)
 - [SchedulePlan](SchedulePlan.md) - Top-level operator-created plans that define channel programming
-- [Program](Program.md) - Catalog entities in Patterns (can reference VirtualAssets)
+- [Program](Program.md) - SchedulableAsset type that is a linked list of SchedulableAssets (can reference VirtualAssets in asset chains)
-- [ScheduleDay](ScheduleDay.md) - Resolved schedules for specific channel and date (VirtualAssets expand here)
+- [ScheduleDay](ScheduleDay.md) - Resolved schedules for specific channel and date (VirtualAssets remain as SchedulableAssets in ScheduleDay)
+- [Playlist](../architecture/Playlist.md) - Resolved pre–AsRun list of physical assets (VirtualAssets expand here)
-- [PlaylogEvent](PlaylogEvent.md) - Generated playout events (uses resolved assets from VirtualAssets)
+- [PlaylogEvent](PlaylogEvent.md) - Runtime execution plan aligned to MasterClock (derived from Playlist containing resolved assets from VirtualAssets)
 - [Scheduling](Scheduling.md) - High-level scheduling system

 **Note:** VirtualAsset is a future feature that enables packaging and re-use of modular asset bundles.
-A VirtualAsset is a reusable container of asset references and logic (e.g., intro + 2 random SpongeBob shorts) that can be reused across multiple schedule plans.
-VirtualAssets support playout hints like shuffle, sequential, and conditional inserts (e.g., rating slates).
-VirtualAssets are containers only — not assets themselves.
-They are used during scheduling or in plan assignments, but expand to actual assets at ScheduleDay time (preferred, 3-5 days in advance) or Playlog time (fallback, 2-3 hours ahead).
-After expansion, only the concrete Asset references remain in ScheduleDay and PlaylogEvent records.
+A VirtualAsset is a **SchedulableAsset** subclass that acts as a template or composite wrapper referencing other assets, but is not itself a file.
+VirtualAssets are reusable containers of asset references and logic (e.g., "Movie of the Day" or "Cartoon Marathon") that can be reused across multiple schedule plans.
+VirtualAssets support playout hints like shuffle, sequential, and conditional inserts (e.g., rating slates). **VirtualAssets exist only at design/planning time** — they are used during schedule planning and expand to actual physical Assets when Playlists are generated from ScheduleDays.
+After expansion, only the concrete Asset references remain in Playlists and PlaylogEvent records.
+VirtualAssets do not exist in the runtime layer (PlaylogEvent or playout stream).